-- Storage Capacity: Increased adoption of new internal and external data sources for digital transformation initiatives to build data-driven organizations leads to unprecedented data growth resulting in high storage costs.
+- Storage Capacity: Adopting new internal and external data sources for digital transformation initiatives to build data-driven organizations leads to data growth.
+This results in high storage costs.

-- Performance & Scalability: As the volume of data storage and number of users accessing the application increases, it introduces the cost of scaling infrastructure to meet performance and quality of service goals
+- Performance & Scalability: As data storage and application users increase, scaling infrastructure becomes more costly to achieve performance and quality of service.

 - Infrastructure Resiliency: The opportunity cost of downtime and customer satisfaction (CSAT) increases the redundant storage and server costs for implementing infrastructure resiliency.

 - Storage Durability: The incremental cost of refreshing expensive flash storage (SSDs) due to wear out even before the hardware refresh cycles.

 5 Ways Pliops Helps Make Informed TCO Decisions

 Here are the top five reasons Pliops is the best solution to deliver the most value to customers in reducing the total cost of ownership for your IT infrastructure.

 Pliops Extreme Data Processor (XDP) enables organizations to grow their data footprint efficiently.
 For example, XDP provides line-rate data compression, allowing close to 100% SSD capacity utilization.
 It also offers uncompromised storage capacity while providing data protection.

 The combined benefits of these Pliops XDP features provide data storage capacity expansion up to 6x.